1793 Philadelphia yellow fever epidemic: Epidemic declared

-Rush later described some early cases: On August 7, he treated a young man for headaches, fever, and vomiting, and on the 15th, he treated his brother.
+Rush later described some early cases: On August 7, he treated a young man for headaches, fever, and vomiting, and on August 15 he treated his brother.
 On the same day, a woman he was treating turned a yellowish color.
-On the 18th, a man on the third day of fever had no pulse, was cold, clammy, and yellow, but he could sit up in his bed.
+On August 18 a man on the third day of fever had no pulse, was cold, clammy, and yellow, but he could sit up in his bed.
 He died a few hours later.
-On the 19th, a woman Rush visited died within hours.
+On August 19 a woman Rush visited died within hours.
 Another physician said five people within sight of her door died.
 None of those victims was a recent immigrant.

 The college published a letter in the city's newspapers, written by a committee headed by Rush, suggesting 11 measures to prevent the "progress" of the fever.
-They warned citizens to avoid fatigue, the hot sun, cold night air, excessive drinking, and anything else that might lower their resistance.
+They warned citizens avoid unnecessary contact with people who are sick and to avoid fatigue, the hot sun, cold night air, excessive drinking, and anything else that might lower their resistance.
 Vinegar and camphor in infected rooms "cannot be used too frequently upon handkerchiefs, or in smelling bottles, by persons whose duty calls to visit or attend the sick."
 They outlined measures for city officials, including stopping the tolling of church bells and making burials private, cleaning streets and wharves, and exploding gunpowder on the roads to increase the amount of oxygen.
-Everyone should avoid unnecessary contact with people who are sick.
 Crews were sent to clean the wharves, streets, and the market, which cheered those remaining in the city.
 Many of those who could left the city.

-Elizabeth Drinker, a married Quaker woman, kept a journal for years; her account from August 23 through August 30 tells the story of the disease's rapid spread in the city and the rising toll of deaths.
+Elizabeth Drinker, a Quaker woman, kept a journal for years; her account from August 23 through August 30 tells the story of the disease's rapid spread in the city and the rising toll of deaths.
 She also describes the many people leaving the city.